ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/03-string-builders.md

 We will now talk about how we can have the best of both worlds: utilizing text based data and avoiding repetitive character writes.
 Java has a specific class for this problem: `StringBuilders`.

-`StringBuilders` and `Strings` can be nearly interchangable with only a few modifications. `StringBuilders` are a mutable sequence of characters whereas `Strings` are an immutable sequence of characters.
+`StringBuilders` and `Strings` can be nearly interchangeable with only a few modifications. `StringBuilders` are a mutable sequence of characters whereas `Strings` are an immutable sequence of characters.
 The `StringBuilder` class has built in functions which we can greatly benefit from.
 First, lets discuss initialization; upon initializing a `StringBuilder` will have no characters and an initial capacity of 16 characters and will be automatically made larger if needed.
 You can also specify a capacity upon initialization if you would like.

 [Slide 3]